rockiger/akiee/backlog.md

 ## TODO As a note keeper I want a agenda view for today, that I can see what I have to do today
 - [ ] Agenda View shows all tasks or Doings
 - [ ] Define Model, based on org-mode-parser-nodes
 - [ ] Agenda View shows a Timetable for Today
 - [ ] Agenda View is based on Org-Mode's
 - [ ] Toggle Button should be Bootstrap, for nice design
 - [ ] Editor should have focus after it is shown
 - [ ] There is a Menu entry for Agenda Views
 - [ ] There is a Shortcut for the Agenda View
 - [ ] Agenda-View should always updated when it's shown

-## DONE As a user I want akie appearing suitable to my operating system, that it feels like a native app:
+## TODO As a user I want akie appearing suitable to my operating system, that it feels like a native app:

 acc:

-- [X] Ubuntu Ambiance on Ubuntu
+- [ ] Ubuntu Ambiance on Ubuntu
 - [ ] Some Mac Theme on MAC
 - [ ] Windows 8 Theme on Windows